SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 2. Optimise Core Web Vitals and Page Speed

-Google's Core Web Vitals - Largest Contentful Paint, Cumulative Layout Shift and Interaction to Next Paint - directly impact your rankings.
+Google's Core Web Vitals (Largest Contentful Paint, Cumulative Layout Shift and Interaction to Next Paint) directly impact your rankings.
 SaaS marketing pages should load in under 2.5 seconds (LCP), remain visually stable during loading (CLS below 0.1) and respond to user interactions within 200 milliseconds (INP).
-To speed up your website and improve user experience, focus on these key performance optimisations:
+To improve performance, focus on these key optimisations:

 • Compress images